onecompiler/tutorials/visual-basic/introduction/introduction.md

-VB.net(Visual Basic .
+VB.net (Visual Basic .
 Network Enabled Technologies) is a simple general purpose programming language developed by Microsoft.
 Though this language is aimed at beginners, you can create very powerful and scalable applications using it.
-VB.netis a object-oriented programming language implemented on the .NET framework.
+VB.net is a object-oriented programming language implemented on the .NET framework.

 ## Key Features